-If you’re plugged into the world of IoT, little more than a day goes by without some exciting news.
+If you’re plugged into the world of IoT and LED smart lighting, little more than a day goes by without some exciting news.
 It’s true, the world of IoT is changing rapidly.
 What’s more, it’s growing by leaps and bounds with new products and bold initiatives that promise to fundamentally change the way we live, work, and more.

 Often, IoT news can be dominated by young, hungry startups with big ideas and big funding.
 In fact, there are over 3,000 IoT businesses currently operating in the United States.
 Startups get a lot of the love when it comes to IoT, though it isn’t as if major players in tech aren’t getting involved.
 Far from it.